dneimke/IntegrationServiceSample/README.md

   /Mappings
     + MappingFunction.cs
     /ServiceName
+      + CommonMappings.cs
-      + LookupOperation.cs
+      + ProcessNameMappings.cs
-         - public class LookupOperation&lt;TIn, TOut> : MappingBase&lt;TIn, TOut>
+         - public class LookupOperationInput : MappingFunction&lt;TIn, TOut>
-         - public class LookupOperation&lt;TOut, TIn> : MappingBase&lt;TOut, TIn>
+         - public class LookupOperationOutput : MappingFunction&lt;TOut, TIn>
 </pre>

 Each Mappings class is then tested against agreed translation and processing rules.
 In the case of the above mapping, it is a straight mapping from both name and data type - but there might be other filters, lookups, translations, agreed defaults, etc. that need to be catered for to correctly implement integration.